yosefromano/crimsonwool/README.md

 Versions
 --------

-The Starterkit is currently using CiviCRM 4.6.x since it is the long-term support (LTS) version.
-Once LTS moves to 4.7 we will update the Starterkit to use it.
-Users will see the update in the Pantheon dashboard.
+The Starterkit is currently using CiviCRM 4.6.x long-term support (LTS) version.

 Alternative
 -----------